eriksquires/RStudio_with_Windows/docs/RStudio_w_Windows.md

 use of it is intermittent and this is one of those bro tools that wants you to show your machismo by absolutely not making anything intuitive.

-Installing VS Code for WSL may be confusingly simple for you because previous versions of WSL and VS Code required more complicated setups and shims.
+Installing VS Code for WSL may be confusingly simple for some because previous versions of WSL and VS Code required more complicated setups and shims.
 That’s no longer true.
 Here’s the rule:

 **Do NOT install VS Code in WSL.**

 We now install VS Code from the Microsoft Store like any other Windows application.
-The trick to happiness is that we even though we will *install* VS Code in Windows we will *launch* VS Code from inside WSL.
+The trick to happiness is that even though we will *install* VS Code in Windows we will *launch* VS Code from inside WSL.

 You can install VS Code from the Microsoft Store UI or even simply from